 Serious or repeated academic failures or breaches of these principles in professionalism will be referred to the Committee on the Academic and Professional Evaluation of Students (CAPES) for review.
 Throughout the enrollment of a student, it is within the jurisdiction of the CAPES to terminate the enrollment of a student who has demonstrated serious academic failure or a breach of professionalism.
 The deliberations of the CAPES are generally positive in approach and are committed to the ultimate aim of assisting students to successfully complete the courses of study required by the school.
 The principle that careful selection of students will minimize attrition from the school is strongly endorsed by the CAPES.

 The text contained herein outlines rules governing the review of student performance.
-For further information, refer to the Guiding Principles of Professionalism in the Policies section of this Bulletin.
+For further information, refer to the Professionalism & Conduct Policies section of this Bulletin.

 Responsibility of the Committee

 The ultimate responsibility of the Committee on the Academic and Professional Evaluation of Students (CAPES) is to assess whether each student meets the academic and ethical standards necessary to enter the profession of medicine.
 To accomplish this mission, CAPES undertakes the following tasks:

 - Student Advancement: The CAPES annually recommends promotion of students who have successfully completed all requirements of the current academic year to the studies of the subsequent year.